pydantic/FastUI/README.md

 def users_table() -> list[AnyComponent]:
     """
-    Show a table of four users, `/api` is the endpoint the frontend will connect to when a user fixes `/` to fetch components to render.
+    Show a table of four users, `/api` is the endpoint the frontend will connect to when a user visits `/` to fetch components to render.
     """
     return [
         c.Page(  # Page provides a basic container for components